-Cognitive-behavior, interpersonal and psychodynamic therapy programs have been proven highly effective in improving depressive symptoms, giving people a chance to enjoy a higher quality of life.
-Ongoing therapy enables patients to make progress at their own rate and retain the victories they have won.
+Cognitive-behavior, interpersonal, and psychodynamic therapy programs have been proven highly effective in improving depressive symptoms and giving people a chance to enjoy a higher quality of life.
+Ongoing therapy enables patients to make progress at their own rate, while still celebrating the victories they have won.

 Residential Treatment Programs

-Severe or long term depression may require that people enroll in a residential treatment program to get the help they need.
-These programs offer intensive therapy treatments with round the clock supervision and support.
-Day and outpatient treatment programs are also available to those who require a less intensive regimen to improve their state.
+Severe or long-term depression may require that people enroll in a residential treatment program to get the help they need.
+These programs offer intensive therapy treatments that include round the clock supervision and support.
+Day and outpatient treatment programs are available to those who require a less intensive regimen to improve their current state.